devmehmetakifv/devmehmetakifv/README.md

 ---------------
 ✨About Me✨
 ---------------
-🌱 Currently working on developing a chat system using C#.
+🌱 Currently working on improving my C# skills as much as I can.

 🔭 Learning C++, C# actively.